515 North Ave.

 Fx: (914) 654-2357

-The Journal News says Bramson is "a man of intelligence, drive, and ideas."
-WVOX Radio calls Bramson "extraordinarily bright and very thoughtful ... an absolute standout."
+The Journal News says Bramson is “a man of intelligence, drive, and ideas.”
+WVOX Radio calls Bramson “extraordinarily bright and very thoughtful … an absolute standout.”
 The Westchester County Business Journal lauds Bramson for “his intelligence, grace, vision and ability to grasp the whole picture and meaning of governance.”
-And the New York Times recognizes Bramson for his "civic-mindedness."
+And the New York Times recognizes Bramson for his “skills and vision.”

-Bramson was appointed Mayor of New Rochelle in January 2006 to complete the unexpired term of former Mayor Timothy Idoni.
-Bramson was then elected to a full four-year term in November 2007, and re-elected in 2011 with a record-breaking 79% of the vote.
-Prior to becoming Mayor, Bramson served for ten years on the New Rochelle City Council as the representative of the Fifth Council District.
+Bramson has served as the Mayor of New Rochelle since January 2006 and was reelected most recently in 2011 with a record-breaking 79% of the vote.
+Prior to becoming Mayor, Bramson served for ten years on the New Rochelle City Council.

-Bramson has been at the forefront of efforts to strengthen New Rochelle's economy, environment, safety and quality of life.
-He has worked successfully to attract more than a billion dollars in new private investment to New Rochelle’s central business district and to forge public-private partnerships aimed at job creation and economic growth.
-He has been a strong advocate for thoughtful community and regional planning, spearheaded the creation of New Rochelle’s first Sustainability Plan, promoted efforts to establish new public access to the Long Island Sound shore, and adopted new land use policies to preserve open space and protect neighborhoods from overdevelopment.
+Bramson has been at the forefront of efforts to strengthen New Rochelle’s economy, environment, safety, and quality of life.
+He has worked successfully to attract new private investment to New Rochelle’s central business district and to forge public-private partnerships aimed at job creation and economic growth.
+He has been a strong advocate for thoughtful community planning, spearheaded the creation of New Rochelle’s first Sustainability Plan, promoted efforts to establish new public access to the Long Island Sound shore, and adopted new land use policies to preserve open space and protect neighborhoods from overdevelopment.
 A strong advocate for his city, Bramson has secured grants for critical infrastructure priorities, including the enhancement of major transportation corridors and the rehabilitation of New Rochelle’s playing fields.
 And Bramson has worked in concert with public safety professionals to bring New Rochelle’s crime rate down to a forty-year low.

-Bramson is married to Catherine ("Catie") Stern, Ph.D., a clinical pediatric neuropsychologist, affiliated with Family Health Associates of White Plains and Manhattan.
-Their sons, Jeremy and Owen, were born in December 2003 and December 2005, respectively, and are both pupils in the New Rochelle public schools.
+Bramson is married to Catherine (“Catie”) Stern, Ph.D., a clinical pediatric neuropsychologist, affiliated with Family Health Associates of White Plains and Manhattan.
+Their sons, Jeremy and Owen, are both pupils in the New Rochelle public schools.